January 30th 2020

 A lesser known beauty bargain, hemp seed oil is a true natural saviour due to its super high ratio of omega-3 essential fatty acids that meet exactly what the human body needs.
 Non-clogging and easily absorbed, it’s also particularly ideal for those who suffer from greasy or oily skin.

 Beauty benefits: “Hemp seed oil helps to reduce the size of pores, blackheads, acne, protects the skin from free radicals and provides the body with essential nutrients to maintain the skin’s water barrier, elasticity and softness.
 It’s also known to have anti-inflammatory benefits, helps to reduce redness and is sometimes recommended for the treatment of psoriasis and eczema,” says Sophie.
+Read more on how hemp seed oil can benefit your skin here.

 How to use it: Dab onto problem areas such as acne, dry patches or even burns to help soothe and calm.
 Alternatively combine with other essential oil such as lavender or jojoba to make a more indulgent cleanser/makeup remover.